 Your brand color is (hopefully) a positive color, so it’ll have the complete opposite effect of making users stop and think about their actions.
 You’ll definitely want to avoid using that color.

 Great design sometimes requires friction.
-Less friction means that users can accomplish their tasks quicker, but more friction can reduce the likeliness of them making mistakes.
-We have to sacrifice a little of one to get more of the other, so as you might’ve guessed, it’s all about finding the optimal balance.
+Less friction allows users to accomplish their tasks quicker, but more friction can reduce the likelihood of them making mistakes.
+You have to sacrifice a little of one to get more of the other, so as you might’ve guessed, it’s all about finding the optimal balance.

-Going back to the search input example — assuming that you’ve cleared a search input before, you would have noticed that there wasn’t any friction at all.
+Going back to the search input example — assuming that you’ve cleared a search input before, you would’ve noticed that there wasn’t any friction at all.
 This is because it’s hardly a destructive action (you’re only losing a few words that can be retyped easily).

 However, if it were a long-form input or a form made up of multiple inputs, you’d want a cancel button to be accompanied by friction.
 Now, it’s difficult to recommend specific dos and don’ts because they depend on many factors, but consider any combination of the following approaches:

-When it comes to deleting data and canceling subscriptions (which can include data deletion too), we need to tread a little more carefully.
+When it comes to deleting data and canceling subscriptions (which can include data deletion too), you need to tread a little more carefully.

 Let’s start with data.
 Here are a few examples that you might be familiar with: